Nancy Holt: Dark Star Park

 The work explores the concept of time and our relationship to the universe.
 When approaching one of the spheres, a visitor to the park might be reminded of the lunar surface or when glancing at the quiet pools of water around the spheres, may relate them to craters.
 This is no coincidence.
 Holt held a fascination with solar eclipses, as well as in the shadows cast by the sun on the surface of the earth and the name of the park is a reference to the astronomical appearance of the large spheres that are its most distinct features.
 In speaking about the name Holt said, "It’s called Dark Star Park because in my imagination these spheres are like stars that have fallen to the ground-they no longer shine-so I think of the park/artwork in a somewhat celestial way."
 By engaging the viewer with these spheres and the other elements surrounding them in the park, Holt brought the vast scale of nature and the cosmos back to human scale.
 Time is also a major part of this work.
 Once a year on August 1 at 9:32 a.m., the shadows cast by two of the spheres and their four adjacent poles align with permanent asphalt shadow patterns outlined on the ground.
 This date was selected by the artist to commemorate the day in 1860 when William Ross bought the land that today is Rosslyn, Virginia, where the park is situated.

 Holt took on the challenging task of playing many roles in the park's creation, becoming at once an artist, landscape designer and committee member for approving plans for a nearby building.
 To take on all three roles possibly had never been done before by an artist, thus the park and its designer remain important to the history of art.

 "I was the landscape designer as well as the sculptor, so the whole park became a work of art.
 And I was on the committee to approve the architectural design of the building adjacent to the park.
 I don’t think either of these situations ever happened before for an artist, so that was unusual, and it broke new ground for public art."

 The work was surveyed in June 1995.
 At that time “treatment was needed.”.
 Thus, seven years later, when the park was finally restored in 2002 it was long overdue.

 Polar Circle and Star-Crossed

 The reflecting pool and observation tunnel of Star-Crossed.
 The tunnel for walking runs horizontally through the mound from this vantage.

-In 1979, Nancy Holt was commissioned to do two works on the grounds of Miami University in Ohio, the temporary work Polar Circle and the permanent sculptureStar-Crossed.
+In 1979, Nancy Holt was commissioned to do two works on the grounds of Miami University in Ohio, the temporary work Polar Circle and the permanent sculpture Star-Crossed.